Yu Juan

-Her life
+Personal life

 Born in Jining, Shandong, Yu Juan earned her Master degree from Universitetet i Oslo in Norway, and Ph.D. from Fudan University.
 She led a happy life in a family with her husband and son, but when she was in the prime of her career, she was diagnosed with breast cancer.

-During the time she was hospitalized fighting the disease, she created a blog called To Live is the Truth (活着就是王道).
-She kept a diary about her thoughts towards life.
-As she said, in the eye of a patient suffering from cancer, the most valuable thing in life was the optimistic state of mind and the most valuable time was when you stay with your family, while the other things really were not worth anything.
-Her strong will towards life and contribution to the society encouraged and inspired all her readers.
-As an extremely warm-hearted person, she sacrificed her recovering time to keep the diary to remind people of unhealthy living habits that might result in cancer.
+During the time she was hospitalized with the disease, she created a blog called To Live is the Truth (活着就是王道).
+She kept a diary about her thoughts on life.
+As she said, from the perspective of a patient with cancer, a valuable thing in life was an optimistic state of mind and a valuable time was when you stay with your family, while other things were less significant.
+Her focus on life and her public writing reached many readers.
+As a person interested in helping others, she used her recovery time to keep the diary to remind people of habits that might relate to cancer.